jan-strum/short-link-generator/README.md

 - There should be minimal styles applied (you don't need a pixel perfect UI, just enough to see design considerations).

+## Time Considerations

+Please do not spend a whole weekend or a full work day on this project.
+You should be able to have something worthy of MVP status in about two hours or so.

 ## Working on and submitting your finished project

 In order to work on your project and submit it you should: